the-couch/spaghetti/README.md

 ```

 ### Config
-Config files support the same options, with the addition of `alias`.
+Config files support the same options as above, along with a couple additions.
 ```javascript
 // spaghetti.config.js
 module.exports = {